Demystifying the shoulder in yoga and shoulder pain

-Now that we have the parts and pieces more defined, what’s really important is how it all functions together.
-An understanding that the shoulder joint is part of the larger shoulder complex implies that when we move our scapula, the shoulder joint’s position is changed (not a named movement of the shoulder joint).
+Now that we have the parts and pieces defined, what’s really important is how it all functions together.
+Because the shoulder joint is part of the larger shoulder complex, when we move our scapula, we also change the shoulder joint’s position.
+That is not a named movement of the shoulder joint.
 If you move your shoulder girdle forward and back you can see the position of the shoulder joint also move.
-And, if your shoulder joint is moving forward and back it means your humerus, forearm, wrist, and hand have all been affected.
+And, if your shoulder joint is moving forward and back, it means your humerus, forearm, wrist, and hand have all been affected.

 What is healthy shoulder joint function?

 For healthy shoulder function, we need a balance between stability and mobility.
-We need sufficient stability of the scapula to create a stable base of movement for the shoulder joint and the rest of the arm.
+We need sufficient scapular stability to create a stable base of movement for the shoulder joint and the rest of the arm.
 This creates the balance between stability and mobility.